learntogrowbaguz/documentation-1/docs/Using Randomness/v2-direct-funding/get-a-random-number.md

     'Configuration': '/docs/vrf/v2/direct-funding/configuration/',
   }
 metadata:
-  description: 'How to generate a random number inside a smart contract using Chainlink VRF v2 - Direct funding method.'
+  description: 'How to generate a random number inside a smart contract using Chainlink VRF v2 - Direct Funding Method.'
 ---

-> 📘 You are viewing the VRF v2 guide - Direct funding method.
+> 📘 You are viewing the VRF v2 guide - Direct Funding Method.
 >
 > - To learn how to request random numbers with a subscription, see the [Subscription Method](/docs/vrf/v2/subscription/) guide.
 >